Tooth-Colored Composite Fillings

 Cosmetic bonding is a process of bonding (or applying) tooth-colored materials to the tooth surface for a better shape or straighter position, as well as for structural purposes.
 Cosmetic dentist Dr. Nadeau and Dr. Krause use bonding to correct and enhance the appearance of teeth that are chipped, spaced, cracked, or stained.
 The composite resin material used in bonding can be matched to the other healthy teeth in your mouth for an extremely natural look.

 Enamel shaping is a quick and relatively painless treatment that is often combined with cosmetic bonding.
 Dr. Nadeau and Krause, your dentists in Farmington, CT, manipulate the shape of teeth by gently contouring or removing enamel, which is the hard white substance on the outside of the exposed tooth (to the gumline).
 This cosmetic option gives your teeth a smooth and even look, effectively correcting the appearance of misshapen, oversized, rough, or uneven teeth.

 Ask us how cosmetic bonding, enamel shaping, or a combination of the two could improve the appearance of your smile!Contact Us

 Amalgam fillings (often called silver fillings) are made from a stable alloy of mercury combined with other metallic elements that render the mercury safe for use in tooth fillings.
 Dentists have been placing silver fillings for over a century, so amalgam is the most researched and tested restorative material and we know it is safe.

-Because they are not adhesively applied to teeth, silver fillings are practical for deep fillings in areas below the gum line where it is difficult to keep dry during preparation and filling.
+Because they are not applied to teeth with adhesives, silver fillings are practical for deep fillings in areas below the gum line where it is difficult to keep dry during preparation and filling.
 We prefer to place composite fillings because they are more natural looking and the process is more conservative, but sometimes amalgam is a better alternative for fillings in certain areas.